MetaMask/SIPs/SIPS/sip-x.md

 ## Backwards Compatibility

 This proposal introduces new Snap interfaces and does not break existing functionality.
 It builds upon the CAIP-25 and CAIP-27 standards, ensuring seamless integration with the MultiChain API.
+Existing dApps and Snaps that do not utilize these new interfaces will continue to function as before.

+## Security Considerations

+Implementing this RPC router Snap interface introduces new security considerations:

+1. Proper validation of incoming requests to prevent malicious actions.
+2. Secure communication between MetaMask, router Snaps, and account Snaps.
+3. Careful management of permissions to prevent unauthorized access to accounts or sensitive operations.
+4. Robust error handling to prevent information leakage or system instability.

+Developers implementing these interfaces should conduct thorough security audits and follow best practices for secure coding and key management.

 ## Copyright